zachcristol/How-To-Git/README.md

   `git checkout -b [name_of_your_new_branch]`
 - Push the branch on github
   `git push origin [name_of_your_new_branch]`
 *When you want to commit something in your branch, be sure to be in your branch.
+- You can see all branches created by using
+  `git branch`